Prenatal Vitamins: Symptoms & Signs

 Changes in Dietary Needs Throughout Pregnancy

-As your pregnancy progresses, your dietary needs will shift greatly to support both your health and the development of your baby.
+As pregnancy progresses, your dietary needs can shift to support your health and your baby’s growth.
+Your appetite, nausea, food tolerance, and lab results may also change.

-3. Third Trimester: Prioritize calcium and iron to support your baby’s bone and blood development.
+3. Third trimester: Prioritize iron, calcium, vitamin D, and protein to support growth and blood volume.

-4. Hydration: Stay well-hydrated to support increased blood volume and amniotic fluid.
+4. Hydration: Drink enough fluids to support blood volume, digestion, and amniotic fluid needs.

 The Role of Healthcare Providers in Vitamin Management

-Healthcare providers play an essential role in evaluating your nutritional needs during pregnancy.
+Healthcare providers play an essential role in checking your nutritional needs during pregnancy.
+They can help you avoid both low levels and too much intake.

 Assessing Nutritional Needs